Progressive Personality Disorder

 Ultimately their problem doesn't revolve around the "content" of their mind so much as its very structure.
 Typically, an individual with a personality disorder has damaged psychological structure as a result of early childhood experience.
 And the damaged structure typically takes the form of inability to auto-regulate in one or more areas, such as emotion, self-esteem, impulse control, mood, or identity.
 Rather than treat their condition, such a person may demand that it be regarded as "normal," and that people adapt to them.

-But personality disorders virtually always involve inducting others into their psychodrama as an intrinsic part of their condition.
+But personality disorders virtually always involve inducting others into the patient's psychodrama as an intrinsic part of their condition.
 Therefore, politics is the ideal forum for anyone with a personality disorder.
 In the field of politics, such individuals are given sanction to act out various conflicts in an entirely insight-free way -- indeed, as an alternative to insight.
 Remember, their mission is to force others to regard their abnormality as normal, e.g., the intrinsic absurdity of "homosexual marriage."

 Politics truly is a sort of show business for the unattractive -- the psychologically unattractive.
 And you can well understand why the Democrat party would attract such people, because unlike conservatism, it does not mainly consist of ideas but of promises made to various constituencies of dysfunctional losers, weirdos, cranks, misfits, and malcontents.
 It is the party of the Unhappy who imagine that the state can make them happy.